teamputtygen/hn-docs/docs/getting-started/activation.rst

    :align: center

-4. For both eduGAIN and ELIXIR, users will then be presented with a comprehensive list of IdPs and a search field.
+4. For both eduGAIN and ELIXIR, users will then be presented with a comprehensive list of identity providers and a search field.

 eduGAIN:

 .. image:: ../images/edugain.png
-   :alt: List of IdPs in eduGAIN
+   :alt: List of identity providers in eduGAIN
    :align: center

 ELIXIR:

 .. image:: ../images/elixir.png
-   :alt: List of IdPs in ELIXIR
+   :alt: List of identity providers in ELIXIR
    :align: center

-Upon selection of the IdP, users will be redirected to their institute's login page.
+Upon selection of the identity provider, users will be redirected to their institute's login page.

 5. When successfully authenticating with the identity provider, the user will then be redirected back to Nuvla, which will show the